rubenspgcavalcante/pygameoflife/README.md

 Last build in Travis continuous integration
 [![Build Status](https://travis-ci.org/rubenspgcavalcante/pygameoflife.png?branch=master)](https://travis-ci.org/rubenspgcavalcante/pygameoflife)

-##About

-This game is based in the 'Game of Life' or simply 'Life' proposed by John Conway in a scientific [article](http://ddi.cs.uni-potsdam.de/HyFISCH/Produzieren/lis_projekt/proj_gamelife/ConwayScientificAmerican.htm) in 1970.
-It's a celular automaton wich follows a few rules described more above.

-The game uses the dynamicity and practicity of python with pygame and the speed of the C.
-Most of the game is in python, but the core algorithm, with complexity O(n²), needs a performatic solution, so I've used the force of the C and the performance improved an average of 500 times more! (available in 1.x versions)

 #Download
 To execute just run the "run-pygameoflife" executable.
 The current releases are: